natea/collective.hostout/collective/hostout/README.txt

    deploy           : predeploy, uploadeggs, uploadbuildout, buildout and then postdeploy postdeploy       : Perform any final plugin tasks predeploy        : Install buildout and its dependencies if needed.
-Hookpoint for plugins resetpermissions : Ensure ownership and permissions are correct on buildout and cache run              : Execute cmd on remote as login user sudo             : Execute cmd on remote as root user uploadbuildout   : Upload buildout pinned to local picked versions + uploaded eggs
+Hookpoint for plugins setowners        : Ensure ownership and permissions are correct on buildout and cache run              : Execute cmd on remote as login user sudo             : Execute cmd on remote as root user uploadbuildout   : Upload buildout pinned to local picked versions + uploaded eggs